VulcanJS/vulcan-docs/source/mutations.md

 title: Mutations
 ---

+A mutation is very similar to a query, in that it receives a GraphQL request, decides what to do with it, and then returns some data.
+But because mutations can result in *changes* to your data, they have their own special `Mutation` type to differentiate them.

 ## GraphQL Mutations

 `createCollection` also accepts a `mutations` object.
 This object should include three mutations, `new`, `edit`, and `remove`, each of which has the following properties: